hmlongco/Factory/README.md

 ## Why do something new?

-[Resolver](https://github.com/hmlongco/Resolver) was my first Dependency Injection system.
+The first dependency injection system I ever wrote was [Resolver](https://github.com/hmlongco/Resolver).
 This open source project, while quite powerful and still in use in many applications, suffers from a few drawbacks.

 1. Resolver requires pre-registration of all service factories up front.
 2. Resolver uses type inference to dynamically find and return registered services in a container.

-While the first issue could lead to a performance hit on application launch, in practice the registration process is usually quick and not normally noticable.
-No, it's the second item that's somewhat more problematic.
+The first issue is relatively minor.
+While preregistration could lead to a performance hit on application launch, in practice the process is usually quick and not normally noticable.

+No, it’s the second item that’s somewhat more problematic.

- Failure to find a matching type *could* lead to an application crash if we attempt to resolve a given type and if a matching registration is not found.
-In real life that isn't really a problem as such a thing tends to be noticed and fixed rather quickly the very first time you run a unit test or when you run the application to see if your newest feature works.
+Failure to find a matching type can lead to an application crash if we attempt to resolve a given type and if a matching registration is not found.
+In real life that isn’t really a problem as such a thing tends to be noticed and fixed rather quickly the very first time you run a unit test or when you run the application to see if your newest feature works.

  But... could we do better?
 That question lead me on a quest for compile-time type safety.
 Several other systems have attempted to solve this, but I didn't want to have to add a source code scanning and generation step to my build process, nor did I want to give up a lot of the control and flexibility inherent in a run-time-based system.

+ I also wanted something simple, fast, clean, and easy to use.

  Could I have my cake and eat it too?